BrianPerel/librarySite/README.md

 	http://localhost/test/index.php

-NOTE: If you use an adblocker extension in your web browser it may cause errors when rendering the google maps portion of the page
+NOTE: If you use an adblocker extension in your web browser it may cause errors when rendering the Google Maps portion of the page